 Operating expenses as a percentage of revenue.

 Trade and other receivables (excluding current part of held-to-maturity investments) minus trade and other payables.
 The level of working capital is related to the timing of the invoicing and payrolling processes (weekly or monthly).
 In addition, the payment terms we negotiate with clients and the effectiveness of our collection processes are equally important.
 Liabilities, such as social security charges, wage tax and value added tax are settled every month and in some countries on a quarterly basis.
 Payment terms are often determined by law and therefore difficult to influence.

 Dividend on ordinary shares divided by net income attributable to holders of ordinary shares before amortization and impairment of acquisition-related intangible assets and goodwill and one-offs after taxes.

 We measure productivity in three ways: (1) number of temporary workers per staff member (EW/FTE), (2) gross profit per staff member (GP/FTE), and (3) gross profit in relation to personnel expenses (GP/PE).

 We distinguish three categories of revenue: revenue from temporary billings, permanent placement fees, and other revenue.
 'Revenue from temporary billings' includes the amounts received or receivable for the services of temporary staff including the salary and salary-related employment costs of those staff.
 These revenues are generally based on the number of hours worked by the temporary staff.
 'Revenue from permanent placements' includes the fee received or receivable for the services provided.
-The fee generally being calculated as percentage of the candidate’s remuneration package.
-The category 'other revenue' includes revenue for services such as payrolling, outplacement, outsourcing, managed service provider, consultancy, and related HR offerings.
+The fee generally calculated as a percentage of the candidate’s remuneration package.
+The category 'other revenue' includes revenue for services such as payrolling, outplacement, outsourcing, managed services provider, consultancy, and related HR offerings.